SPGryphons/GryphonCTF2017-Challenges/challenges/crypto/Time to Crypt_50/README.md

 Crypto

 ## Question
 >Alice has just learnt about encryption and OTPs in Applied Cryptography.
 Now she wants to put her knowledge to the test.
-She successfully implemented OTPs in her Java code, but the lecturer said that it is insecure.
+She successfully implemented OTPs into her Java code, but the lecturer said that it is insecure.

 ### Hint
 She did not fully understand that 'OT' in 'OTP' stands for 'One-Time'